shaofengzeng/SuperPoint-Pytorch/README.md

 - MagicPoint, detection repeatability on Hpatches: 0.664
 - SuperPoint (with BN), homography estimation correctness on Hpatches: 0.77

-# Training Tricks For SuperPoint (personal experience,optional)
+# SuperPoint Training Tricks (personal experience,optional)

 ## Before Training (_VERY IMPORTANT_)
 1. Check parameters for BatchNorma2d in model/modules/cnn/\*.py, if you have set eps=1e-3, remove it.